£2.2 Million Investment Project in Largs Complete

-The improvement work involves the renewal and upgrade of sections of the existing sewer infrastructure so that the network can continue to serve customers and protect the local environment for years to come.
+The improvement work involved the renewal and upgrade of sections of the existing waste water infrastructure near to the beachfront in Largs so that the network can continue to serve customers and protect the local environment for years to come.

 Watch our video and find out more about the major benefits of this £2.2 million investment in Largs

 He added: “To help us protect the environment and Scotland’s coastal waters, rivers and lochs, we would ask our customers to only flush the 3Ps down the toilet – Pee, Poo and (Toilet) Paper.
 Everything else should go in the bin.”

 Alliance partners amey Black and Veatch (aBV) assigned George Leslie to carry out the project which took around ten months for completion.

 The work has been undertaken ahead of Scotland’s Year of Coasts and Waters 2020.